zahraabashir/zahraabashir.github.io/_pages/about.md

 ## Awards and Honors

-- **Admitted to Princeton University** for a PhD in Electrical and Computer Engineering (unable to attend due to U.S. travel ban on Iranian citizens); Advisor: Prof. Tom Silver _(Feb 2025)_
+- **Admitted to Princeton University** for a PhD in Electrical and Computer Engineering (currently, unable to attend due to U.S. travel ban on Iranian citizens); Advisor: Prof. Tom Silver _(Feb 2025)_
 - Received **Horizon Program Fellowship**, awarded by Princeton University _(March 2025)_
 - Admitted to the **DLRL2024 Summer School** organized by CIFAR/Vector _(April 2024)_
 <!-- - Consistently ranked **top three** among 100 students throughout my bachelor's program _(2016–2020)_ -->